K. Shelly Porges

 Co-Founder & Managing Partner

-Ms. Porges also served as the former Senior Advisor, Global Entrepreneurship Program (GEP) at the U.S. State Department, a program she expanded to almost 150 countries, under Secretary Hillary Clinton.
+Ms. Porges also served as President of the North American Jury for the Cartier Women’s Initiative Awards and as the former Senior Advisor, Global Entrepreneurship Program (GEP) at the U.S. State Department, a program she expanded to almost 150 countries, under Secretary Hillary Clinton.
 Before joining the State Department, she had a distinguished career in the private sector, including both corporate and entrepreneurial ventures.
 She served as executive head of marketing for American Express Canada and as chief retail marketing officer for Bank of America during a historic turn-around.
 Ms. Porges then founded or co-founded a number of start-up ventures including one sold to Wachovia Bank; Third Age Media, the leading Internet portal for baby boomers; Scudder Weisel Capital LLC, a joint venture between Thomas Weisel Partners and Zurich Scudder Investments; and Global Payments Experts LLC, a payments industry advisory firm.

 Co-Founder & Managing Partner